 A mob torched Al-Jazeera’s studio in Cairo’s Tahrir Square on Wednesday, November 21, 2012.
 Ahmed Hamed/Aswat Masriya

-Another lawyer, Mamdouh Tamam, had called for closing down the Jazeera Egyptian Channel, Jazeera Mubasher Misr, for "spreading anti-June 30 revolution news."
+Mamdouh Tamam, the plaintiff, had called for closing down the Jazeera Egyptian Channel, Jazeera Mubasher Misr, for "spreading anti-June 30 revolution news."

 In August 2013, the ministers of investment, communications and information said that the Jazeera channel was illegally and unprofessionally operating in Egypt.
 The ministers added that the Qatari news channel was not authorised to work in Egypt.